michalroots/michalroots.github.io/_posts/2021-12-01-microsolidarity-journey.md

 In September 2021 I joined [Enspiral](https://www.enspiral.com/){:target="_blank"}, a network of people helping each other do more meaningful work.
 The network design includes *pods* (equivalent to *crews* in microslidarity lingo) to support building relationships within the network.
 While I haven't joined any pods, mostly due to all the other crews I had going on at the time, I got involved in *Enspiral Europe Connection Working Group* hosting bi-weekly Connection Calls for Enspiralites based in Europe.

-- [ ] Create documentation of the formats tried in EECC to publish in the Enspiral Handbook.

 ## Growing a congregation in Pico Island

 What happened in Pico surpassed my wildest dreams.